-This tier puts the onus on colleges/universities to govern and manage their own students and to report any students who fail to reach certain bench-mark standards including class attendance.
+This immigration category puts the onus on the college or university to govern and manage their own students.
+Educational institutions have to report any students who fail to reach certain benchmark standards including class attendance.

 The Tier 4 Student visa will normally be granted for as long as the course for which the confirmation of acceptance of studies (CAS) has been granted.

-You will be limited to working 20 hours a week during term time if studying a course at degree level or above, and 10 hours a week during term time if studying a course below degree level.
-You are however allowed to work as much as you like during holiday time, up to a maximum of 3 months.
+Normally, a student will be limited to working 20 hours a week during term time if studying a course at degree level or above, and full time during vacations.
+If the student is studying a course below degree level, the working hours will be limited to 10 hours per week during term time, and full time during vacations.